pStrachota/E-COMMERCE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 As mentioned above, the main goal of this project was to gain practical knowledge of building a web application using the next.js framework.
-I chose this technology due to the possibility of using SSR, more transparent routing compared to pure react and easier use of SEO improvement methods.
+I chose this technology due to the possibility of using various pre-rendering techniques (SSG, SSR), more transparent routing compared to pure react and easier use of SEO improvement methods.
 The application is a typical example of an online store that sells items of various categories.
 More information below

 <p align="right">(<a href="#top">back to top</a>)</p>